Activist investor calls for breakup of UK's FirstGroup

-LONDON (Reuters) - U.S. activist investor Sandell Asset Management demanded British transport operator FirstGroup (FGP.L) split off its U.S. business, which owns the yellow school buses that operate across the country, in order to invest in its domestic arm.
+LONDON (Reuters) - U.S. activist investor Sandell Asset Management demanded British transport operator FirstGroup (FGP.L) split off its U.S. business, owner of the yellow school buses that operate across the country, to invest in its domestic arm.

 The hedge fund’s public attack caps a torrid year for FirstGroup, the leading transport operator in Britain and North America that handles more than 2.5 billion passengers a year.